Brexit delay: How is Article 50 extended?

 The European Union (EU) has accepted the UK's request for a Brexit delay until 31 January 2020, with an option to leave sooner if a deal is approved by Parliament.

-Article 50 is part of the Lisbon Treaty that sets out what happens when a country decides that it wants to leave the EU.
+Delaying the UK's exit date requires an extension to Article 50, the part of the Lisbon Treaty that sets out what happens when a country decides it wants to leave the EU.

 The UK makes a request

-But the UK cannot make a decision about an extension on its own - it needs to get the agreement of all 27 other EU countries.
+The UK cannot make a decision about extending Article 50 on its own - it has to send a request to the 27 other EU countries.

 The EU's decision